code-native/open-refine-clustering-key-methods/README.md

 5. Levenshtein Distance
 6. PPM

 I want to create a easy to use API based on these methods.
+Implementation is in Python.
+Live API will be serverless.

 ## Prior Art